MohamedDousa/Sentiment/INSTRUCTIONS.md

 4. **Dashboard cannot connect to API**
    - Ensure the API server is running
-   - Check that the API_URL in config.py is correct
+   - Check that the API_URL in dashboard.py is correct

+5. **No comments appearing in analysis**
+   - Check your data format - ensure it has a column with free-text comments
+   - For single-question formats, check that the question text is properly detected

+6. **Theme Sentiment Analysis is slow**
+   - This is normal for large datasets as it needs to process comments for each theme
+   - The progress bar will show analysis progress
+   - You can reduce the analysis time by limiting comment size in the code

 ## Getting Help